Gray Areas in Life: When the Right Decision Isn’t Obvious

 But some choices don’t seem so clear.
 Sometimes it’s not obvious which choice is right or wrong, wise or foolish.

 Should you give money to the homeless person you pass?
-Will he just use it for alcohol?
+Will he just use it for alcohol or drugs?

 If a friend invites you to a movie, should you go?
 How much do you need to know about the movie to decide?
 If there is a bad scene in the movie, should you walk out?